holland01/YAQ3R/README.md

 - Find a more efficient means of loading asset data.
 - Optimize program data uploads ( see *Shader Programs* entry for **3/7**)
 - Work on sky effects

+**4/2/16**

+- worker thread functions should be exported (may want to double check the syntax in gen_workers.sh)
+- getting memory error, which could either be due to a) the logging of the bsp data, b) the amount of copying required in the worker thread and its communication with the main thread, or c) both.

+- appears that file read is successful, considering that exception is thrown at the end of Q3BspMap::ReadFile for LogBspData.
+However, the following is worth noting:
+  	- There is no return false in  File_GetBuf
+	- Not seeing any indication that XHR is actually being loaded, given that there's no output to the screen as there should be.

+So, it probably isn't successful.
+Also, try recommenting in ghetto await that loop, seeing as how it may still work.